hapax/hapax.github.io/_posts/2019-07-29-psychology-time.md

 has some experiences, and is destroyed at death.
-"Present David" undertakes actions (e.g. exercising) on the understanding that "future David" will benefit, and curses "past David" for his lack of foresight.
+"Present David" undertakes actions (e.g. exercising) on the understanding that "future David" will benefit, and congratulates himself for the beneficial actions of "past David", like flossing his teeth.
 The current slice expects to become the future slice, and believes it was once the past slice.